-A main problem is, that these meteograms provided on a various weather forecast services are not equal to each other and often presents different data.
+The main problem is, that these meteograms provided on a various weather forecast services are not equal to each other and often presents different data.
 The examples shown above are one of the most detailed, which we can find in the web.
-Unfortunately most of services provides a reduced forecast version with some weather elements (like humidity or dew point) not shown.
-However there is one universal website, where you will able to get a decent a weather meteogram after clicking on the map.
+Unfortunately most of the services provide a reduced forecast version with some weather elements (like humidity or dew point) not shown.
+However, there is one universal website, where you will able to get a decent weather meteogram after clicking on the map.
 An example from this website is presented below (Pic.
 25).
 This is the weather meteogram for Cambridge with the best visibility conditions (for the time being) framed with a black rectangle.

 Unlike to weather maps, the meteograms present a weather forecast for one place only, which is their main drawback in terms of long-distance observations.
 In this case it’s good to generate a meteogram at least for 2 places: your observation site and a distant object observed.
 I wrote at least, because sometimes weather pattern changes alongside the line of sight, as you could see above (Pic.
 18).

 Concluding this section, the best weather forecast service to check the visibility conditions is Windy.com.
-You can also use the Meteogram.com if you are interested in a visual range conditions in any place around the world.
-Another weather forecast websites are rather confined to their main areas, like central Europe, USA, etc., where they will be more useful.
+You can also use the Spotwx.com or Meteogram.com if you are interested in visual range conditions in any place around the world.
+Other weather forecast websites are rather confined to their main areas, like central Europe, USA, etc., where they will be more useful.

-This 2-section article have shown what is the horizontal visibility and the atmospheric conditions, that are associated with.
+This 2-section article has shown what is the horizontal visibility and the atmospheric conditions, that are associated with.
 The most important is weather factor, that basically decides about a good visibility or not.
-This weather factor consist the kind of air masses and dynamics (wind, pressure areas) and finally the haze concentration.
-Another elements play rather minor role.
+This weather factor consists of the kind of air masses and dynamics (wind, pressure areas) and finally the haze concentration.
+Other elements play rather a minor role.
 Knowing the Earth’s troposphere as a very dynamic layer I cannot assure in 100%, that all meteorological elements described above and earlier will perfectly indicate the moment with best horizontal visibility.
-There is no rule for it, however these information can help.
-On top of that, as a conclusion I can list a 10 major principles of better visibility conditions occurence:
+There is no rule for it, however, this information can help.
+On top of that, as a conclusion I can list 10 major principles of better visibility conditions occurrence:

-1. When humidity level is lower, the visibility is better,
+1. When the humidity level is lower, the visibility is better,

 2. The visibility tends to be better behind a frontal band, which always brings a fresh air mass,

-3. The cleareas air mass is antarctic and arctic,
+3. The clearest air mass is antarctic and arctic,

-4. The best moment to see a distant object is around 15-20m after sunrise or before sunset, when this object is located at antisolar direction or at civil twilight, when object is located around solar azimuth.
+4. The best moment to see a distant object is around 15-20 min after sunrise or before sunset when this object is located at the antisolar direction or at civil twilight when an object is located around solar azimuth.

 5. The best moment to see a distant object occur, when a whole line of sight is shaded by clouds, but the sky at the horizon beyond remains clear, being strongly illuminated at once,

-6. Atmosphere is always more transparent when looking up, even within the boundary layer,
+6. The atmosphere is always more transparent when looking up, even within the boundary layer,

 7. Wind helps to clear the atmosphere from haze particles, making a visual range better,